muros/GitScrapper/README.md

     mvn clean install -D skipTest

-and someone will hount you for the rest of your life or until you run:
+and someone will hunt you for the rest of your life or until you run:

     mvn test

+To run integration tests and create coverage report

+     mvn clean package -Dgroups="integration"

+or to run pure unit tests

+     mvn clean package -Dgroups="unit"

+Reports with coverage are provided at ***target/site/jacoco/index.html***

 To run server locally, you can configure with **application.properties** For application to be able to access github REST API, it has to be provided with